Swaraaj333/Swaraaj333/README.md

 I'm a CS undergrad at IIIT Delhi interested in **backend engineering**, **system design**, and **DSA**.

-I like understanding how things work under the hood and building systems that are clean, scalable, and solve real problems.

 ---

 ### 🛠 Tech Stack